orchetect/MacHUD/README.md

 ## Customization

-The included HUD alert styles have a fair degree of customizability as-is.
-However, it is possible to define custom alert window styles easily by conforming a struct to the `HUDStyle` protocol.
+In addition to pre-defined system alert styles provided by the library, fully custom alert windows can also be designed by adopting the `HUDStyle` protocol.

 See the included `ProminentHUDStyle` and `MenuPopoverHUDStyle` HUD styles for examples on how to implement a custom HUD style.